FelixHuefner0/Data-Engeneering/README.md

 ## Conclusion

-This project demonstrates a modern data engineering pipeline that transforms raw bike-sharing data into actionable operational insights.
+This project demonstrates a data engineering pipeline that transforms raw bike-sharing data into actionable operational insights.
 By separating concerns (Spark for compute, SQLite for serving, Streamlit for presentation) and establishing clear data contracts, the team can work independently while maintaining system integrity.
-The foundation is scalable - the same architecture will support the transition to Postgres, Kafka, and Kubernetes as volume grows.
-Most importantly, it solves a real business problem: helping operations teams keep bikes available where and when customers need them.
+The foundation is scalable - the same architecture would support the transition to Postgres, Kafka, and Kubernetes as volume grows.
+Most importantly, it actually solves a real business problem: helping operations teams keep bikes available where and when customers need them.

-## License

-Educational project for Data Engineering course.

-## Contributors

-- **Felix Huefner** - Frontend & Visualization
-- **Tun Keltesz** - Database & Storage
-- **Sebi** - Spark ETL
-- **Oli** - DevOps & Orchestration